robertstef/DistanceVectorRouting/design.md

 to a router than is not our neighbour in the previous step, we discard that change because it means we do not have a path to that router.

-Additinally, this file contains auxillary functions that add outgoing neighbouring routers to our table and that send our table to all neighbouring routers.
+Additionally, this file contains auxillary functions that add outgoing neighbouring routers to our table and that send our table to all neighbouring routers.